-B36 Examples of Level 3 inputs for particular assets and liabilities include the following:

-- (a) Long-dated currency swap.
+- B36 Examples of Level 3 inputs for particular assets and liabilities include the following: - (a) Long-dated currency swap.
 A Level 3 input would be an interest rate in a specified currency that is not observable and cannot be corroborated by observable market data at commonly quoted intervals or otherwise for substantially the full term of the currency swap.
 The interest rates in a currency swap are the swap rates calculated from the respective countries' yield curves. - (b) Three-year option on exchange-traded shares.
 A Level 3 input would be historical volatility, ie the volatility for the shares derived from the shares' historical prices.
-Historical volatility typically does not represent current market participants' expectations about future volatility, even if it is the only information available to price an option. - (c) Interest rate swap.
-A Level 3 input would be an adjustment to a mid-market consensus (non-binding) price for the swap developed using data that are not directly observable and cannot otherwise be corroborated by observable market data. - (d) Decommissioning liability assumed in a business combination.
+Historical volatility typically does not represent current market participants' expectations about future volatility, even if it is the only information available to price an option.

+- (c) Interest rate swap.
+A Level 3 input would be an adjustment to a mid-market consensus (non-binding) price for the swap developed using data that are not directly observable and cannot otherwise be corroborated by observable market data. - (d) Decommissioning liability assumed in а combination.
 A Level 3 input would be a current estimate using the entity's own data about the future cash outflows to be paid to fulfill the obligation (including market participants' expectations about the costs of fulfilling the obligation and the compensation that a market participant would require for taking on the obligation to dismantle the asset) if there is no reasonably available information that indicates that market participants would use different assumptions.
 That Level 3 input would be used in a present value technique together with other inputs, eg a current risk-free interest rate or a credit-adjusted risk-free rate if the effect of the entity's credit standing on the fair value of the liability is reflected in the discount rate rather than in the estimate of future cash outflows. - (e) Cash-generating unit.
 A Level 3 input would be a financial forecast (eg of cash flows or profit or loss) developed using the entity's own data if there is no reasonably available information that indicates that market participants would use different assumptions.

-Measuring fair value when the volume or level of activity for an asset or a liability has significantly decreased

-- B37 The fair value of an asset or a liability might be affected when there has been a significant decrease in the volume or level of activity for that asset or liability in relation to normal market activity for the asset or liability (or similar assets or liabilities).
-To determine whether, on the basis of the evidence available, there has been a significant decrease in the volume or level of activity for the asset or liability, an entity shall evaluate the significance and relevance of factors such as the following: - (a) There are few recent transactions. - (b) Price quotations are not developed using current information. - (c) Price quotations vary substantially either over time or among market-makers (eg some brokered markets).
+Measuring fair value when the volume or level of activity for an asset or a liability has significantly decreased whether, on the basis of the evidence available, there has been a significant decrease in the volume or level of activity for the asset or liability, an entity shall evaluate the significance and relevance of factors such as the following: